 The algorithm in the Novo can handle Deep Stops now in addition to dealing with three different gas mixes.
 The original version could handle one gas mix.

 Honestly, there’s no comparison between the Vyper Novo and the Vyper.
 The Novo is in a completely different class.
 Yet, that’s not only with regards to functionality but also when you look at the price.
 You will have to add a few hundred dollars on top of the price of the Vyper when you want to get a Novo.
 However, you do get that much more!

-The increased log book on top of the new features is a bonus.
+The increased logbook on top of the new features is a bonus.
 But the big difference is that the Novo has all the features that a recreational diver might ever ask for.
-The Vyper simply does not even though it is a good dive computer which has the features that a medium experienced recreational diver would need.
+The Vyper simply does not even though it is a good dive computer that has the features that a medium experienced recreational diver would need.